 A hurricane just damaged your home, what should you do?

 The first thing you need to do after the storm has past is to try to limit any damage cause by the storm.
 For instance, this can include tarping your damaged roof or windows to prevent additional water coming into your home and causing further damage.
 Your insurance policy includes language that requires you prevent further damage when you can.
 Your insurance company may try to blame you for the damage and deny your coverage.

-Third you need to get your insurance policy and review.
+Third, you need to get your insurance policy and review.
 Your policy will tell how much coverage your have and how will be able to get your claim paid.
 Your coverage will be set forth in what is called the “Declarations Page”.
 If you cannot find your insurance policy, then contact your insurance agent and request a copy.
 You need to contact your insurance company to promptly notify them of the damage after the storm.
 This is where it is important to be prepared with your documentation that you completed above.
-This should make the claim proceed in a timelier manner.
+This will help the claim proceed in a timely manner.